 We strongly encourage all of our festival attendees to patronize the fabulous food vendors we have carefully and thoughtfully selected.
 We are proud of the wide range of cuisine offerings and are confident that there is something for every craving and budget.
 You will also find several free water stations throughout the festival, so stay hydrated!
 It's hot, even in the shade!
 Please keep in mind that this is a fundraiser for the Grant Park Conservancy and all the alcohol sales benefit the park.
 That means you are drinking for a good cause!
 For this reason, outside alcohol is not allowed.

-Over the course of both days, the festival gets 30,000 visitors on average.
+Pre-COVID, over the course of both days, the festival gets 30,000 visitors on average.
+While we do expect to have a high volume of traffic, please be assured that the Festival will take the necessary precautions to ensure a safe and fun time for all!
 It’s a great place to meet your friends, grab a frosty beverage, do some people-watching and enjoy the free entertainment.

 Yes!
 Be sure to register for the Adams Realty 5K Run for the Park held Saturday morning before the festival.
 Hundreds of runners help kick off the Summer Shade celebration, and you can be one of them!
 Register here.